Pinterest Pixel

 John Michaloudis

-Sort by date in Microsoft Excel is a fundamental skill for organizing tasks, tracking events, and making sense of data.
+Sort by date in Microsoft Excel is a key skill for organizing tasks and tracking events.

-However, users often encounter challenges due to format inconsistencies or dates entered as text, complicating what should be a straightforward process.
+But, users often encounter challenges due to format inconsistencies or dates entered as text.

 Introduction to Date Sorting in Excel